xitop/edzed/docs/sblocks.rst

   the *on_error* event data as: ``'error'``.

-  By default *on_error* is set to ``edzed.Event('_ctrl', 'error')`` which terminates the simulation (see the :class:`edzed.ControlBlock`).
+  By default *on_error* is set to ``edzed.Event('_ctrl', 'error')`` which terminates the simulation (see the :class:`ControlBlock`).
 To handle the error differently or to ignore it, set the *on_error* explicitly.

   If the *stop_value* is defined, it is fed into the block